viewthespace/code-challenge/README.md

 * Your solution must pass the base test cases I provide.
 * In a comment within your solution file, you must describe your solutions runtime and memory in big o notation.

-Submit your solutions **only** on Thursday nights!
-We'll talk about them during the coding-challenge brownbag on Fridays.
+We'll talk about the solutions during the coding-challenge brownbag on Fridays.